khaeru/genno/doc/releasing.rst

 Address any failures before releasing.

+1. Edit :file:`doc/whatsnew.rst`.
-1. Edit :file:`doc/whatsnew.rst` to replace "Next release" with the version number and date.
+   Comment the heading "Next release", then insert another heading below it, at the same level, with the version number and date.
    Make a commit with a message like "Mark vX.Y.Z in whatsnew.rst".

 2. Tag the version, e.g.::